flutter/website/src/docs/release/breaking-changes/scaffold-messenger.md

 displayed on the current `Scaffold`.
 By default, a root `ScaffoldMessenger` is included in the `MaterialApp`, but you can create your own controlled scope for the `ScaffoldMessenger` to further control _which_ `Scaffold`s receive your `SnackBar`s.
-The scope is particularly important when working with nested `Scaffolds`s, discussed further below.
+The scope is particularly important when working with nested `Scaffold`s, discussed further below.

 ## Description of change